narengan/cis/iam.md

 If you want to provide security actions for Domain 1 and Domain 2 from the previous example, you must create a new policy by repeating the steps for each domain.
 The only difference is selecting the respective domain for each policy.

-#### Access to single domain with `security config` and `performance config`
+#### Access to single domain with `security config` and `reliability config`

-User A has a CIS instance A, and has 2 domains, Domain 1 and Domain 2.
+Bob has a CIS instance cis-test-instance, and has 2 domains, bob.com and bob-ibm.com.
-User A wants to provide all with User B access to edit only the *security and performance actions* of *Domain 1*.
+Bob wants to provide Tony access to Writer role only the *security and reliability actions* of *bob-ibm.com*.

-After User A logs into Instance A, they:
+After Bob logs into cis-test-instance, they:
 1. Click on **Account > Access** tab in the nav bar
-1. Select the **access group/ user B** you want to provide access
+1. Select the **Tony** you want to provide access
-1. Select **Domain 1**
+1. Select **bob-ibm.com**
-1. Select **Writer Role**
+1. Select **Writer** Role
-1. Select the checkbox for **Security and performance** option
+1. Select the checkbox for **Security and reliability** option
 1. Click **create policy**

 This creates two policies on the backend for each config type.

 ### Domain level without config

-A user A wants to grant read/write/mange at a domain level to User B
+Bob wants to grant read/write/mange at a domain level to Tony

 #### Write/manage
-After User A logs into Instance A, they:
+After Bob logs into cis-test-instance, they:
 1. Click on **Account > Access** tab in the nav bar
-1. Select the **access group/ user B** you want to provide access
+1. Select the **Tony** you want to provide access
 1. Select **Domain 1**
-1. Select **Writer Role**
+1. Select **Writer** Role
 1. Click **create policy**

 #### Reader
-After User A logs into Instance A, they:
+After Bob logs into cis-test-instance, they:
 1. Click on **Account > Access** tab in the nav bar
-1. Select the **access group/ user B** you want to provide access
+1. Select the **Tony** you want to provide access
 1. Select **Domain 1**
-1. Select **Reader Role**
+1. Select **Reader** Role
 1. All check boxes are pre-ticked to show that the user needs *min* read access to the whole domain, and cannot give partial access to a domain
 1. Click **create policy**